smarisa/smarisa.github.io/cv/smoti-aalto.md

 - I was eager to receive feedback, learn and improve my performance.
 - I took care of my work quickly to avoid time constraints.

+I also received direct positive feedback from my superior.
+Professor Kauranen frequently praised my work.
+Most clearly I remember his praise for my capacity for abstract and synthesizing thinking after I had provided him somewhat major additions to the course brochure, especially its sections concerning the teaching and grading principles and philosophy applied in the course.

 It must be noted that the experience was positive not only because of my success in the role but also because I was able to gain many important insights also from areas outside the practical work assignments that I carried